 - Carry an extra charger and cable with you, and find a wall outlet to charge your device if needed.

-- Carry a USB battery with you.
+- Carry a USB battery or power bank with you.
 These are cheap, readily available, and many of them can recharge your device multiple times.

 - Bring a backup battery with you.
 If your device has a removable battery, you can simply swap it out with a fully charged one when needed.